 6. Visit each booth.

-Many markets also include meat, fish, dairy products, flowers, breads and other items.
+Many markets also include eggs, meat, fish, dairy products, flowers and plants, and other items.
 Walk around to see what items are available and to get a sense of costs.
 You may find two farmers selling the same item for a notably different price.

 8. Learn about farms.

 Transform your outing into a cultural experience by encouraging the kids to ask the farmers questions about what it is like to work on a farm or how to grow food.